 In a tricky economic climate, many good candidates are cautious about changing jobs, while those without employment may be less fussy about the roles on offer.
-What’s the biggest pull for candidates?
-Is it the brand reputation and company culture or the specifics of the role itself?
+So, what’s the biggest pull for candidates?
+Is it the employer branding, brand reputation and company culture or the specifics of the role itself?

 Role vs. brand